massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

    They are only a guideline.

-Export of CDRS on Provider Side
+Export of CDRS on provider side
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Add a PHP class like